stephen-costa20/Stephen-costa20/README.md

 I spend much of my time building pragmatic systems in Django, stitching together modular apps to reduce friction in these environments.
 Outside of coding, I treat product design as a problem-solving exercise: determining how to turn messy manual tasks into scalable software where AI augments legal judgment rather than replacing it.

+I have a lot more code stored locally and plan on uploading more of it in the coming months.

 ## Things I code with